Tigerbeer688/github-trending-1/README.md

 ## C#

+* 【2024-08-18】[DigitalRuby / IPBan](https://github.com/DigitalRuby/IPBan) - Since 2011, IPBan is the worlds most trusted, free security software to block hackers and botnets.
+With both Windows and Linux support, IPBan has your dedicated or cloud server protected.
+Upgrade to IPBan Pro today and get a discount.
+Learn more at ↓
 * 【2024-08-17】[ErsatzTV / ErsatzTV](https://github.com/ErsatzTV/ErsatzTV) - Stream custom live channels using your own media
 * 【2024-08-11】[vawser / Smithbox](https://github.com/vawser/Smithbox) - Smithbox is a modding tool for Elden Ring, Armored Core VI, Sekiro, Dark Souls 3, Dark Souls 2, Dark Souls, Bloodborne and Demon's Souls.
 * 【2024-08-11】[arcusmaximus / YTSubConverter](https://github.com/arcusmaximus/YTSubConverter) - A tool for creating styled YouTube subtitles